yingji15/yingji15.github.io/_posts/2019-09-01-reading_papers.md

 - Do not care about the techinical details and do not take notes while reading the first time, after reading, close the paper and think about "what did I learn that is relevant to my project?", then take note of that.

-- Read 20 papers on a research topic can be done easily and give a reasonably sense of what questions people care about, what approaches people use on this topic.
+- Read 20 papers like this on a research topic can be done easily and give a reasonably sense of what questions people care about, what approaches people use on this topic.

 There's also a issue of reading too much.
 As Phillip Guo said in the article linked above